 Turning the O/Manual/Auto switch to the O position causes an immediate engine shutdown (bypasses Cool-down At Idle).
-If possible, this hot shutdown should be avoided to help prolong the reliability of the engine.
+If possible, hot shutdown under load should be avoided to help prolong the reliability of the generator set.

-Stopping from Remote Location (PTC or Remote Stop Signal) (Auto Mode)
+Stopping from Remote Location (Auto Mode)

-If the control receives a remote stop signal or the control detects the return of S1 voltage (PTC option installed), the set completes its normal shutdown sequence (Figure 3-3).
+If the control receives a remote stop signal, the generator set completes its normal shutdown sequence (Figure 3-3).
 (The remote stop signal is actually the removal of the remote start signal to the control.)

-The set stops after completing the T ime Delay To Stop (0 to 600 seconds) and the cool-down at idle (0-30 minutes).
+The generator set stops after completing the Time Delay To Stop (0 to 600 seconds) and the cooldown at idle (0 to 30 minutes).